All posts

 The Jazz Cafe, Camden

-Part of the Camden live music ecosystem, the Jazz Cafe blends jazz, soul, funk, and hip-hop across its 440-capacity balcony venue.
+Part of the Camden live music ecosystem, the Jazz Cafe blends jazz, soul, funk, and hip-hop across its 440-capacity balcony venue, programming live music for over 30 years.
 The acoustics are excellent and the programming is consistently strong.
 Genre focus: Jazz, soul, funk, R&B, hip-hop.

 Mid-Size Rooms (200–800 capacity)